gofractally/psibase/doc/transaction_lifecycle.md

 migrating most of the transactions from the legitimate chain to a forked chain.
 This hash is "proof" the the transactor has some stake in building on a particular state.

+TaPoS data will be available via a special KV_MAP which can only be read by the transact contract.
+This will allow it to utilize a circular buffer optimization rather than using 65k database rows.

 ## Transaction Sequence Numbers

 Every transaction includes numbers that allow the sender of the first action (aka the first sender)